nirtamir2/ai-sdk-slides/slides.md

 </div>

 <!--
 The AI SDK also supports working with images.
-In this example, we're asking the AI to describe an image.
+In this example, we"re asking the AI to describe an image.
 This capability opens up many possibilities for applications involving visual content analysis.
 -->

 ---